 An accidental fall can happen to anyone at any age.
 A change in weather conditions, being distracted during a busy day or even walking in an unfamiliar area are just a few reasons that can cause anyone to slip or trip.
 Falling can be embarrassing for many people but, for older adults, even a simple fall can be much more serious.

-Some people believe that falls are a normal part of aging and can’t be prevented, or that it won’t happen to them.
-The truth is there are many things you can do to prevent falls that are proven to work.
+Some people believe that falls are a normal part of aging and can’t be prevented, or that a fall won’t happen to them.
+The truth is there are many practical things you can do to prevent falls.

 Here are four ways you, your family, and loved ones can take steps to prevent falls from happening: